 At least, that’s what they claim.

-Now, I’m no health expert, but I’d definitely say that Livingston and his team got one thing right – these beans are pretty gosh-darn delicious.
+Livingston and his team got one thing right – these beans are pretty gosh-darn delicious.
 I write more about that in this Lifeboost coffee review.

 Lifeboost Optimist Light Roast is single-origin, which means it’s not mixed with beans from other countries.
 The espresso coffee beans are sourced from a small farm in the shady mountain rainforests of South America.

 This high-elevation region is known for its lush rainforests, rich volcanic soil, and pristine climate.

 That combination makes it perfect for growing great coffee!

 Single-origin coffees are great because you get to taste flavors and aromas unique to the specific region.

 That starkly contrasts mixed-origin coffee, which features flavors from many different regions.
 In those types of coffee, the flavors come together to create a monotonous flavor that “only tastes like coffee.”

-Another reason why this coffee is so great for Jura machines is that they’re free of mycotoxins.
+Another reason why this coffee is so great for Jura machines because they’re free of mycotoxins.

 Mycotoxins are created by certain types of molds that grow on foods.

 Now, while most coffee beans have traces of mycotoxins in them (especially low-quality beans), that’s not to say they’re good for you.

-And, that’s not to say they won’t impact the flavor of the bean.
+And, that’s not to say they won’t impact the bean’s flavor.